 Chamberlain Hrdlicka Blawgs

-Well for starters, it won’t be very happy!
+Well for starters, the IRS won’t be very happy!
 Beyond that, the IRS has several avenues it can pursue.

 The IRS is authorized by I.R.C. § 6020(b) to prepare a return for a taxpayer in the event one is not filed.
-The information used could be the subject of information returns—Forms 1099 and W-2; formal examination of the taxpayer’s records; and in some cases even situations where the IRS relies upon information from prior years’ tax returns.
+The information used could be the subject of information returns—Forms 1099 and W-2; formal examination of the taxpayer’s records; information from third parties; and in some cases even situations where the IRS relies upon information from prior years’ tax returns.

 The taxpayer should be aware that the IRS seldom does this in isolation.
 It is normal for the IRS to send a letter to the taxpayer stating that its records show that no tax return has been filed, and asking the taxpayer to send a copy if one was in fact filed, but alternatively to file one as soon as possible.
-When the taxpayer does not respond, the IRSeither conducts an examiantion or simply handles it by correspondence.
-In the absence of a formal agreement by the taxpayer to what the liability and its components are, the IRS cannot simply “assess” the liability.
+When the taxpayer does not respond, the IRS either conducts an examination or simply handles it by correspondence.
+In the absence of a formal agreement by the taxpayer to what the IRS has computed the liability and its components to be, the IRS cannot simply “assess” the liability.
 It will issue a Notice of Deficiency outlining the details of its adjustments and computations.
+When that has happened, the Taxpayer who disagrees with the result must file a case in the U.S. Tax Court to prevent the IRS from assessing the liability and proceeding to collect it.

 One serious handicap in cases where taxpayers do not participate in either the correspondence or personal audits is that the IRS is undoubtedly not going to allow any deductions, since none are proven, and will treat any receipts reflected on a Form 1099 or 1099 substitute as ordinary income.
 In many cases, such items from brokerage houses include gross receipts from the disposition of securities or other assets, but do not reflect the taxpayer’s basis, holding period, or other information which might affect the amount taxable, and the proper tax treatment.